-Figure 11 shows the equilibrium prices at each node for both assets, extreme BV and extreme GV, respectively for R = .2.
-At equilibrium, all agents choose to produce the same mix $z_0^X = .7$ and $z_0^Y = .3$.
+Figure 11 shows the equilibrium prices at each node for both assets, extreme BV and extreme GV, respectively for R=.2.
+At equilibrium, all agents choose to produce the same mix $z_0^X=.7$ and $z_0^Y=.3$ .
 But how did we find equilibrium?

-4.1 Endogenous Leverage
+5.1 Endogenous Leverage

 Before moving on to solve the model, let us go back to the question of endogenous leverage.
-By proposition 1, Var = 0 holds for the intermediate states $s \in \{UU, UD, DU, DD\}$, since for each asset there are at most two distinct successor payoff values.
-Hence, the only contract traded in all intermediate states is the one that prevents default in equilibrium as in Section 3.
+By Proposition 1, VaR = 0 holds for the intermediate states $s \in \{UU, UD, DU, DD\}$ , since for each asset there are at most two distinct successor payoff values.
+Hence, the only contract traded in all intermediate states is the one that prevents default in equilibrium as in Section 4.

-However, the situation is different at time 0 since there are four successor states in S(0) with three distinct successor payoff values for each asset14, and therefore it is not possible to appeal to the result anymore.
+However, the situation is different at time 0 since there are four successor states in S(0) with three distinct successor payoff values for each asset, and therefore it is not possible to appeal to the result anymore.
 In fact, as we show next, for each asset two types of contracts will be traded in equilibrium: one that promises the worst-case scenario and another that promises the middle-case scenario.
 While the first one is risk-less as before, the second one is not since it defaults in the worst state.
 In this model, not only is there default in equilibrium, but also the same asset is traded simultaneously with different margin requirements by different investors.
-Araujo et.al.
-(2009) and Fostel-Geanakoplos (2010) displayed the same phenomenon in a two period model.
-In the following section we show for the first time that multiple margins can emerge in equilibrium in a dynamic setting.
-The dynamic setting is more difficult because the payoffs of the risky bonds are endogenous.
+Araujo et al.[3] and Fostel and Geanakoplos [14] displayed the same phenomenon in a two-period model.
+In the following section we show for the first time that multiple margins can emerge in equilibrium in a multi-period, dynamic setting.
+The dynamic setting is more difficult because the payoffs of the risky bonds issued at date 0 depend on the endogenous asset prices in the intermediate period.